kraeuterk/DRP-ABM/Rock-Paper-Scissors-README.md

 # THINGS TO TRY

-Adjust the slider and see how the number of "players" impacts the rate at which a winner is obtained.
-Can you optimize the number of "players" to converge to a win in the least amount of ticks?
+Adjust the slider and see how the number of "players" on each team impacts the rate at which a winner is obtained.
+For a 33%-33%-33% split between the teams, can you optimize the number of total "players" to converge to a win in the least amount of ticks?

 # EXTENDING THE MODEL